stackbit-projects/successful-kangaroo-3d4ed/src/pages/index.md

       - title: Specification Design
         image_alt: lorem-ipsum
         content: >
-          Implementing high quality data products requires extensive forethought and a dilligent attention to detail.
           As engineers and product managers, we have the experience to produce a specification for your team that is actionable and attainable.
-We understand cadence and project sequencing -- two critical areas many companies fail when attemping machine learning.
+We understand cadence and project sequencing -- two critical areas many companies fail when attempting machine learning.
         actions: []
         type: grid_item
     type: grid_section